BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Introduction

 \section{Introduction}

-Active galactic nuclei (AGN) with relativistic jets with a line-of-sight orientation towards Earth are referred to as ``blazars'' \citep{blandford:1978,blandford:1979,antonucci:1993,urry:1995,schlickeiser:1996}.
-Relativistic beaming makes blazars the most luminous persistent sources in the Universe and the dominant source type in X-ray and $\gamma$-ray wavelengths at high Galactic latitudes \citep{mattox:1993}, with high degrees of variability across the entire electromagnetic spectrum on time scales from minutes to years \citep[e.g.,][]{urry:1996a,tanihata:2001,ciaramella2004,agarwal:2015,rajput:2020}.
+Active galactic nuclei (AGNs) with relativistic jets with a line-of-sight orientation toward Earth are referred to as blazars \citep{blandford:1978,blandford:1979,antonucci:1993,urry:1995,schlickeiser:1996}.
+Relativistic beaming makes blazars the most luminous persistent sources in the Universe and the dominant source type in X-ray and $\gamma$-ray wavelengths at high Galactic latitudes \citep{mattox:1993}, with high degrees of variability across the entire electromagnetic spectrum on timescales from minutes to years \citep[e.g.,][]{urry:1996a,tanihata:2001,ciaramella2004,agarwal:2015,rajput:2020}.